-This week on Truth for Teachers: I’m talking to the amazing Regie Routman about student engagement, equity in the classroom, and achieving excellence.
+This week on Truth for Teachers: Regie Routman on strategies to promote student engagement, examples of equity in the classroom, and achieving excellence.

 Getting to interview Regie Routman for my Truth for Teachers podcast is like a tennis player getting to interview Serena Williams.
 Regie is probably among the top five people who have influenced my teaching practice and philosophy.
 She’s now had over 40 years of experience teaching, coaching, and leading in diverse schools across the United States and Canada, and has been publishing books since 1988.